 Sometimes, I’m a little crazy.
 But then you knew that already; that’s why you keep coming back time and time again, right?
-However, this story has less to do with me being crazy (OK, maybe a little to do with me being crazy) and more to do with my intensely competitive streak.
-You see, it all started with our first shore landing to Spitsbergen, day two of the expedition cruise.
-Where the landscape looked something like this:
+However, this story has less to do with me being crazy—OK, maybe a little to do with me being crazy—and more to do with my intensely competitive streak.
+Because when I was tasked with taking a polar plunge in the Arctic while cruising around Spitsbergen, you know I didn’t decline.

 Those are life-sized ICEBERGS, lest you be confused.
 It was slightly cold.
 Like one would assume in the Arctic.
 So the last thing you were expecting is for me to strip down to my skivvies like so—right?

 Or maybe you were.
 Because at this point, I’m sure little that I do actually surprises you.
 But how about this?

 That’s me SWIMMING—sans wetsuit—in the Arctic Ocean.
 The crazy began when a Swedish guy stripped down to the nude and dove in.
 Not wanting to be upstaged—again, the competitive streak reared its ugly head—I felt the need to follow.